Laser

 Some laser components such as the TEC and Diode can be accessed in all modes

-properties respectively.
+using the tec and diode properties respectively.
 Other components are only

 available in manual mode.